Enjoy the best that California has to offer by visiting the many prolific wine regions in and around Santa Maria Valley.

 Sonoma County, Napa Valley’s nearby neighbor, is home to more than 1,800 winegrape growers, many from multi-generational families who have been farming in the region for centuries.
 The terroir includes 18 AVAs (American Viticultural Areas), ensuring individualism in the wines and diverse approaches to winemaking.
 Eighty-five percent of Sonoma County’s vineyards are family-owned and operated to give you a quaint yet rich wine experience.

 These Northern wineries are worth the scenic drive.
-After a day of tasting, get a good night’s sleep, then make your way down to Santa Maria Valley to savor award-winning barbecue and other delicious treats (or maybe just more wine.
+After a day of tasting in this California wine region, get a good night’s sleep, then make your way down to Santa Maria Valley to savor award-winning barbecue and other delicious treats (or maybe just more wine.
 We wouldn’t blame you.)

 Sierra Foothills Wine Region